yktoo/yktoo.com/content/blog/posts/0088/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/r7u7gr2ziibw2701.jpg" "One of the 'ducks'" >}}

 Hungary is the origin of Ikarus busses.
 At one time they have been ubiquitous on Russian roads (and there are many being used still).
-It's a part of my own history, like {{< a "0077" "MMM" >}} and the bubble gum called "Love Is".
+It's a part of my own history, like [MMM](0077) and the bubble gum called "Love Is".

 Here you can see some bizarre editions like this open tourist bus: